sgiulietti/mongo-in-k8s/README.md

 Copy and use the result as the value of the environment variable.

-Step 4: Execute the creation of the secret file.
+Step 4: Execute the creation of the secret yaml file.
 Navigate on terminal to the folder that contains the file and execute the following command:

     kubectl apply -f secret.yaml